rcshim04/snomotes/README.md

-# Emote Host
+# Snow Emote Host

-Flask application to fetch emotes (in anticipation of global emotes disappearing)
+Flask application to serve Snowtoki emotes

 ## Usage

-Attach the name of your emote to the end of the url, for example, "https://emho.glitch.me/poggies"
+Attach the name of your emote to the end of the url, for example, "https://snomotes.herokuapp.com/ohh"

 ## Installation